 <Fred Gallo, PhD> The only connection between this therapy and acupuncture is that we are both dealing with a meridian system.
 The difference in this therapy as compared to acupuncture is the person has to tune into the emotional issue.
 In acupuncture, the person’s energy system or symptoms are being evaluated and needles are placed into key acupoints to balance their energy system.
 In energy tapping, we do not use needles and the patient does the tapping.
 The patients learns how to do this for themselves in the future.
 I should point out that there are other procedures involved besides tapping acupoints.
 For example, there are certain procedures which involve the person putting their body into a certain position and making certain statements while tapping.
 At times, instead of tapping, I have them touch their different acupoints and take a deep breath.
 Sometimes, patients discover that simply imagining the tapping after they have learned to stimulate the meridians, works for them.

 <OneBody Kate> Well, it looks like our time is almost up, Dr. Gallo.
 Thank you very much for sharing your therapy and your book.
 Do you have any final thoughts for our audience?

-<Fred Gallo, PhD> Realizing that we are low on time if anyone would like to ask me any specific questions my email address is firstname.lastname@example.org.
-If you want to learn more about this approach then I would suggest to get a copy of Energy Tapping, which is becoming an increasingly popular book.
+<Fred Gallo, PhD> Realizing that we are low on time, if anyone would like to ask me any specific questions my email address is firstname.lastname@example.org.
+If you want to learn more about this approach then I would suggest getting a copy of Energy Tapping, which is becoming an increasingly popular book.
 Thanks for the opportunity today!